 - Then, I assemble the different butterflies.

-- Next, I used a stitched square die ( 3-1/4″) to cut a piece that I die cut again using Shimmer Butterfly ( the large butterfly in the background).
+- Next, I used a stitched square die ( 3-1/4″) to cut a piece that I die cut again using Filigree Butterfly (the large butterfly in the background).

-- I added a backing panel in a colour that matched the butterflies colours in all my cards.
+- I added a backing panel in a color that matched the butterflies colors in all my cards.

 - To finish the topper I glued the small butterfly on the center of the die-cut panel.

 So for the card above and the one below, I also die cut a panel using Marilyn Full Card.
 Then, I adhered the die-cut panels on to a piece of cardstock and I adhered these on to the card bases.

 I foam mounted the butterfly topper and I was done!

 I wanted to see how this card design would look on a subtle and a regal colour, and I wanted to show you that contrast.